A Modest Suggestion for Divorce Reform

 The Current State of Marriage

 The cards are already stacked against marriage.
 For example, envious colleagues can stoke resentment over ordinary shortcomings in one’s partner, and ravenous ambulance chasers exploit this opportunity to stoke this tension.
 The result has led to a more than doubling of the percentage of one-parent households over the past half-century.
 Consequently, a much needed mechanism to discourage divorce involves leveling the legal playing field without directly requiring the law or court biases to change in any particular direction.
-For purposes of this discussion, the divorcing and non-divorcing partners will be labeled “instigator” and “respondent” for the sake of clarity.
+For purposes of this discussion and for the sake of clarity, the divorcing and non-divorcing partners will be labeled “instigator” and “respondent.”

 One might be prompted to ask though, how do two wrongs make a right?
 In particular, encouraging both spouses to duel (with lawyers) would seem to reduce the potential for reconciliation.
 But the answer is merely that the innocent should not be left without recourse when attacked by an aggressor – in this instance the initiator of divorce.
 One can be reminded of James 2:15-16 admonishing “if a brother or sister has nothing to wear and has no food for the day, and one of you says to them ‘go in peace, keep warm and eat well,’ but you do not give them the necessities of the body, what good is it?”